The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners: Methods

 \subsection{Experience Weighted Attraction}

-Camerer et al. introduced the self-tuning experience weighted attraction model (EWA) as a single free-parameter game-theoretic learning algorithm designed to produce results that mimic human behaviour~\cite{ho2007self}.
-We implement the self-tuning EWA as a benchmark, given that it is a well-established state-of-the-art model from the economics literature.
-The heart of the model is the attraction mechanism composed as follows.
+We choose as a benchmark the self-tuning experience weighted attraction model (EWA) as a single-parameter game-theoretic learning algorithm designed to produce results that mimic human behaviour~\cite{ho2007self}.
+The model relies on three specific modeling features that assign attraction values to the agent's strategies, which are (i) reinforced by earned payoffs, (ii) simulated by considering foregone payoffs, and (iii) decayed by a memory factor.
+The model is driven by the update function $\mathcal{A}_j^i(t)$ assigning attention values at each step $t$ to a player $i$' strategy $j$ -- denoted by $s_i^j$ --, defined as follows:

-The memory component defines how past experience is carried forward, composed of the experience weight $N$~\cite{CAMERER2002137} and the change detector function $\phi$, defined in equations 3 and 4 below.
+The \textit{Memory} component integrates a cumulative experience weight $N$~\cite{CAMERER2002137} and defines how past experience is carried forward:

-The surprise index function is composed of the immediate change vector $h$ and cumulative change vector $r$: